equilibriumdata/equilibriumdata.github.io/TCE/niobium.md

 Tsikaeva, D.V., Agulyanskii, A.I., Balabanov, Yu.I., Kuznetsov, V.Ya., Kalinnikov, V.T.
 1989.
 Complexation of niobium(V) in hydrofluoric acid solutions in the presence of fluorides of alkali metals and ammonium.
 Russ.
 J. Inorg.
 Chem.
 34, 1740–1744.

-Volkova, G.A., Sochevanov, V.G., 1967.
+<a  href="docs/67VoS.pdf" target="_blank" rel="noopener">Volkova, G.A., Sochevanov, V.G., 1967.
 Complex formation by niobium hydroxide with EDTA.
 Russ.
 J. Inorg.
-Chem., 12, 222–225.
+Chem., 12, 222–225</a>.

 <a  href="docs/69VoS.pdf" target="_blank" rel="noopener">Volkova, G.A., Sochevanov, V.G., 1969.
 Reaction of tantalum-hydroxide with ethylenediaminetetra-acetic acid.
 Russ.
 J. Inorg.
 Chem.
 14, 652–654</a>.